himavarshini/learning/cpp/README.md

 ### intro

-The C programming language is created by a legendry programmer Dennis Ritchie.
-He himself put around 4 or 5 out of 10 when someone asked him the expertise in C. This is because of the vast programmability and its minimal footprint on the final binary makes it a programming language with infinite variations.
+The C programming language is created by a legendry programmer **Dennis Ritchie**.
+He himself put around 4 or 5 out of 10 when someone asked him the expertise in C. This is because of the vast programmability and its minimal footprint on the final binary makes it a programming language to code a program in infinite variations.

 1. Use any text editor to code in C, Like i use `vi` editor or `vscode` from microsoft is also good.
 2. every program in C, starts with header file definition something like `#include <stdio.h>` .
-Header files contain most important information about various definitions and declarations of the variablee and types.
+This section is called the header file declaration section.
+Header files contain most important information about various definitions and declarations of the variables and types.
 We will discuss these in coming chapters.
 3. every C program starts with `main()` function.
 Function is a body that contains a group of statements and be executed when the function is called, if not called they wont be executed.
 So, if `main()` is a function , then who calls `main()` ?
 4. C program follows many syntax rules, they are described in below sections.
 The source files in C follow the extension `.c` and header files follow the extension `.h`, many editors will colorise and customise the source code as soon as they see this extensions.
 The compiler would require the extensions to be present as well.
+If you are new to write programs in C and C++ then it is best to use the editor which colorise the keywords and variables for you.

 For example a C program looks like the following: